Using the Environment to Understand non-Markovian Open Quantum Systems: Introduction

 In a previous work~\cite{gribben2020exact} we showed how the displacement of a bosonic bath that is linearly coupled to a spin system can be calculated from a simple transformation of the system dynamics.
 We used this to gain insight into the origin of some of the non-Markovian features in the dynamics.
 The approach used there is limited to the calculation of first moments.
-In this paper we reformulate the problem to show how we can calculate all higher order bath correlation functions.
-In Sec.~\ref{sec:BD} we begin by extending the existing formalism to show how any bath correlation function can be calculated in terms of equal order system moments.
+In Sec.~\ref{sec:BD} of this paper we reformulate the problem in terms of a moment generating functional, to show how we can calculate all higher order bath correlation functions from system correlations alone.
 An overview of the process tensor formulation~\cite{Pollock2018, fux2021efficient} of open quantum systems is given in Sec.~\ref{sec:proctens} where we demonstrate how it can be used to efficiently calculate the system moments necessary for calculation of higher order bath correlation functions.
 Finally, in Sec.~\ref{sec:SBM} we use this approach to study how the biased spin-boson model~\cite{leggett1987dynamics} can be tuned to redistribute energy in its environment.